 Pelvic inflammatory disease (PID) is an infection of the female reproductive organs.
 PID usually is contracted through sexual contact.
-PID can damage the uterus, ovaries, fallopian tubes or other parts of the female reproductive system.
+PID can damage the uterus, ovaries, Fallopian tubes, or other parts of the female reproductive system.
 It also can cause severe pain and make it difficult to become pregnant.

-How common is PID?
+How common is pelvic inflammatory disease?

-What causes PID?
+What causes pelvic inflammatory disease?

 Normally, the cervix prevents bacteria that enter the vagina from spreading to the internal reproductive organs.
-If the cervix is exposed to a sexually transmitted disease—such as gonorrhea and chlamydia—the cervix itself becomes infected and less able to prevent the spread of organisms to the internal organs.
+If the cervix is exposed to a sexually transmitted disease—such as gonorrhea and chlamydia—the cervix itself becomes infected and is less able to prevent the spread of organisms to the internal organs.
 PID occurs when the disease-causing organisms travel from the cervix to the upper genital tract.
 Untreated gonorrhea and chlamydia cause about 90 percent of all cases of PID.
-Other causes include abortion, childbirth and pelvic procedures.
+Other causes include abortion, childbirth, and pelvic procedures.

-What are the symptoms of PID?
+What are the symptoms of pelvic inflammatory disease?